-- Whistler Blackcomb: Whether you’re in Whistler in summer or winter, you’ll find something to please your tastes at this popular mountain resort whether its skiing down one of its 200 runs or powering through the rainforest on its extensive biking trail network.
+- Whistler Blackcomb: Whether you’re in Whistler in summer or winter, you’ll find something to please your tastes at this popular mountain resort.
+In winter, you can ski down one of its 200 runs.
+Or, in summer, power through the rainforest on its extensive biking trail network.

-- Peak 2 Peak Gondola: Connecting the peaks of Whistler and Blackcomb Mountains, this over-3-kilometre ropeway is one of the world’s longest with epic views to match all year round.
+- Peak 2 Peak Gondola: Over 3 kilometres long, this ropeway connecting the peaks of Whistler and Blackcomb Mountains.
+It’s one of the world’s longest ropeways with epic views to match all year round.

 - Garibaldi Provincial Park: For those who’d rather spend the day hiking, there’s hardly a better spot in the Whistler area than Garibaldi Provincial Park.
-The park’s namesake, Garibaldi Lake, is among the area’s finest, shimmering with otherworldly aquamarine colours when the light reflects just right.
-While you’ll find some of the best hiking trails in Whistler here, most are fairly challenging and require a decent level of fitness and stamina.
+The park’s namesake, Garibaldi Lake, is among the area’s finest.
+It shimmers with otherworldly aquamarine colours when the light reflects just right.
+While you’ll find some of the best hiking trails in Whistler here, most are fairly challenging.
+They’ll require a decent level of fitness and stamina.

-More places to visit for your Western Canada itinerary
+More places to visit on your Western Canada itinerary

 Got a little more time for your Western Canada road trip?
 Here are a few more ideas to tweak your itinerary…

 The capital of British Columbia and one of Canada’s most beautiful cities, Victoria is a fantastic addition to any trip to Western Canada.
-It’s located on beautiful and rugged Vancouver Island, a 1h45m ferry ride from the mainland.
+It’s located on beautiful and rugged Vancouver Island.
+The island is a 1h45m ferry ride from mainland B.C.

-Victoria often considered the most British city in North America, and as you begin to discover it’s charms, it’s obvious why.
-Among the top tourist attractions in Victoria, you’ll discover beautiful English gardens, old Victorian buildings, and even a handful of baronial castles.
+Victoria is often considered the most British city in North America.
+And as you begin to discover its charms, it’s obvious why.
+Among the top tourist attractions in Victoria are lovely English gardens and old Victorian buildings.
+You’ll even spot a couple baronial castles.

 If you’ve got more than one day in Victoria, be sure to road trip over to Juan De Fuca Provincial Park.
-The coastal rainforest park is one of the best day trips from Victoria and home to some of the best hiking on Vancouver Island including the Juan de Fuca Marine Trail.
+The coastal rainforest park is one of the best day trips from Victoria.
+It’s home to some of the best hiking on Vancouver Island, including the Juan de Fuca Marine Trail.

-While it’s hardly as well-known as other destinations in Western Canada, Tofino is one of the coolest places to go on Vancouver Island and Canada’s uncontested top surfing destination.
+While not as well-known as other destinations in Western Canada, Tofino is one of the coolest places to go on Vancouver Island.
+The small coastal town is Canada’s uncontested top surfing destination.

-Outside of its swells, there are plenty of things to do in Tofino including kayaking, fishing, hiking, and even whale-watching.
-Along the waterfront, you’ll also find a ton of hip places to eat and a slew of great craft beer breweries & bar.
+Outside of its swells, there are plenty of things to do in Tofino.
+Activities include kayaking, fishing, hiking, and even whale-watching.
+Along the waterfront, you’ll also find a ton of hip places to eat and a slew of great craft beer breweries & bars.